 Figures~\ref{fig:rmse_ratec_rates} and \ref{fig:rmse_ratec_ratet} show the average RMSE of the estimators as a function of the population compliance rate and the share of population members eligible to participate in the RCT or the population treatment rate, respectively.
 The PATT estimator does not correct for bias resulting from noncompliance in the population and consequently performs poorly when the population compliance rate is relatively low (i.e., $\leq 60\%$).
 The PATT-C estimator corrects for noncompliance in the population and thus outperforms the PATT in low-compliance settings.
 The CACE corrects for noncompliance in the sample, and underperforms compared to the PATT-C due to differences between the sample and population.

 Figure~\ref{fig:rmse_boxplots_rateC} compares the average RMSE of the estimators at varying levels of compliance in the population.
-The error for each of the estimators predictably decreases as a greater share of population members comply with treatment.
+The error for each of the estimators decreases as a greater share of population members comply with treatment.
 PATT-C outperforms both PATT and CACE in terms of minimizing RMSE when the population compliance rate is below 90\%.
-The PATT outperforms the PATT-C only at nearly perfect population compliance (i.e., 90\% compliance rate), and the CACE outperforms the PATT when the population compliance rate is at 60\% or below.
+The PATT outperforms the PATT-C only at a 90\% compliance rate, and the CACE outperforms the PATT when the population compliance rate is at 60\% or below.

-Figures~\ref{fig:rmse_boxplots_RateConC}, \ref{fig:rmse_boxplots_RateConT}, and \ref{fig:rmse_boxplots_RateConS} plot the relationships between estimation error and the degrees of confounding in the mechanisms that determine compliance, treatment assignment, and sample selection, respectively.
+In the Appendix, Figures~\ref{fig:rmse_boxplots_RateConC}, \ref{fig:rmse_boxplots_RateConT}, and \ref{fig:rmse_boxplots_RateConS} plot the relationships between estimation error and the degrees of confounding in the mechanisms that determine compliance, treatment assignment, and sample selection, respectively.
 The estimation error of PATT-C is comparatively less invariant to increases in the degree of confounding in the three mechanisms compared to its unadjusted counterpart.
 The estimation error of CACE is generally more variable than that of the population estimators due to CACE's inability to account for differences between the sample and target population.